 that the container image is ready for deployment.
 You can add attestors using

-the Google Cloud Platform Console, using
+the Google Cloud Console, the

 gcloud interface, or the Binary Authorization REST